Ecwid/ecwid-api-docs/README.md

 ##November 3, 2015
 - Added a PHP code example to the webhooks documentation
+- New minor version of Ecwid JS SDK is released (v 1.0.2).
+It contains a fix for the layout issues of embedded apps in some browsers.

 ##September 22, 2015
 - Updated description text for adjustProductInventory and adjustCombinationInventory